Jesus Christ said this:

 - Hint # 2: he felt good about what he did.

 Answer: he drove by, sounding his horn.
-Sadly, as many professing Christians, he didn’t put this teaching of Jesus to practice in his life.
+Sadly, he didn’t put this teaching of Jesus to practice in his life.
 He lost a good opportunity to show God’s love to someone who didn’t deserve it.